taszap/gitbook-workshop/FAQs.md

 ## Inviting Friends

-Midjourney is now in open beta, which means anyone can join to try the service using the [Discord link](https://discord.gg/midjourney).
-Type /invite to see the Discord link (`https://discord.gg/midjourney`) they can use.
+madjourney is now in open beta, which means anyone can join to try the service using the [Discord link](https://discord.gg/madjourney).
+Type /invite to see the Discord link (`https://discord.gg/madjourney`) they can use.

 ## Upscaling